katholiek-onderwijs-vlaanderen/sri/README.md

       }
     }

-Timestamps MUST use the format defined in [RFC 3339, section 5.6][format-timestamps].
+Timestamps MUST be formatted according to [RFC 3339, section 5.6][format-timestamps].
-Emails MUST support [RFC 5322, section 3.4.1][format-emails].
+Emails MUST be formatted according to [RFC 5322, section 3.4.1][format-emails].
 URLs MUST be formatted according to [RFC3986][format-urls].
 Country codes MUST adhere to [ISO-3166-1][format-countrycodes].